 Marching Ram Band

 The Marching “Ram Band” heightens the competitive atmosphere at football games through entertaining performances and a display of school spirit.
 The “Ram Band” is the largest student organization on campus and offers its students the opportunity to develop life skills through teamwork and leadership, on campus and beyond.
 In addition to performing at all home football games, the band generally travels to one away game each year.
-Regularly scheduled rehearsals now take place MWF 8:00-8:50 a.m. and TR 8:00-9:15 a.m.
+Regularly scheduled rehearsals now take place MWF 11:00 a.m.-12:50 p.m.

 With the exception of the twirlers, color guard, and drum line, there are no auditions to be part of the “Ram Band.”
 All students are welcome to participate regardless of their intended area of study.
 The Marching “Ram Band” offers participation scholarships to most of its members.

 This is a fall-only ensemble.
 Marching band students are required to participate in Early Week Band Camp which will start on the Sunday one week before the first day of classes in the fall: Aug.
-16, 2015.
-Please take a moment to complete the Prospective Student Form so that an information packet can be mailed to the appropriate address.
+21, 2016, with leadership, drumline, and color guard arriving earlier on Friday, August 19, 2016.
+Please take a moment to complete the Prospective Student Form so that an information packet can be mailed to the appropriate address in late spring/early summer.
 Marching band music will be available on Blackboard to all registered students.

-Twirler and Angelette auditions usually take place in April for the upcoming fall season.
+Twirler and Angelettes auditions usually take place in April for the upcoming fall season.

-If you have any questions about the ASU Drumline or Percussion Studies at ASU, please contact Dr. Gordon Hicken.
+If you have any questions about the ASU “Ram Band” Drumline, please contact Mr. Trent Shuey.

 The Angelettes is the official Angelo State University dance team and can be seen at home football and basketball games, as well as specially sanctioned university events.